AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 **Points to note:**

-* Captivate Prime currently supports only mbox as an identifier.
+* Learning Manager currently supports only mbox as an identifier.
 Other identifiers including mboz_sha1, openid, account are not supported.

 * The stateId and profileId is a UUID when used with Prime.
 * PUT request does not overwrite the document for xAPIs agents/profile, activity/profile, and  activity/state